EthanC/CallofDuty.py/README.md

 Construct a new Call of Duty client, then use the various services on the client to access different parts of the Call of Duty API.

-For complete usage of CallofDuty.py, see the Documentation.

 ### Installation

 CallofDuty.py requires Python 3.8 or greater.
-Once this requirement is met, simply install CallofDuty.py using pip (or [Poetry](https://python-poetry.org/docs/))!
+Once this requirement is met, simply install CallofDuty.py using pip (or [Poetry](https://python-poetry.org/docs/cli/#add))!

 ```
 pip install callofduty.py